redaphid/fluid-delegatable-democracy/README.md

+# Fluid Delegatable Democracy

+## Rationale
+  Given if all people were equal in terms of reasoning ability, education, and intelligence, and had infinite time and interest to thoroughly examine all the consequences of a government action, the fairest government is a direct democracy of every minute action a government could perform.

+  But the givens are not true, so we must devise a system that approximates the above, given the constraints of the real world.

+## Optimizations and Compromises
 * Every person over the age of 18 has exactly 1 vote
   * That vote can be applied to any laws
   * Maybe even cases somehow?
 Randomly?